wireapp/wire-docs/src/how-to/administrate/etcd.rst

 5. Wait for your cluster to be healthy again.
 6. Do the same on the next server.

-*For more details and commands, please refer to the official documentation:* `Replacing a failed etcd member <https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#replacing-a-failed-etcd-member>`__
+*For more details please refer to the official documentation:* `Replacing a failed etcd member <https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#replacing-a-failed-etcd-member>`__

 .. _etcd_backup-and-restore: